literatecomputing/discourse-affiliate-linker/README.md

 ## Configuration

-The theme setting `affilliate link map` takes a list of "HOSTNAME,referral_url" mappings and then replaces those links (`<div class='cooked'>`) with the referral link.
+The theme setting `affiliate link map` takes a list of "HOSTNAME,referral_url" mappings and then replaces those links (`<div class='cooked'>`) with the referral link.
 This replacement happens in the browser, so there is no need to rebake posts after making changes.